jdrichardsappacad/react-2021/week-14/practices/14-context-practices/practice-0-README.md

 In this practice, you will:

-* Set up a Context Provider and Consumer Walkthrough to set the value of a context and read it in a component
+- Set up a Context Provider and Consumer Walkthrough to set the value of a context and read it in a component

-## Phase 0: Setup
+## Setup

 Download the [starter][context-starter] file for this practice.